NathanN06/midi-to-serum/README.md

 # 🎛️ MIDI to Vital Preset Generator

 A Python-based tool that dynamically converts MIDI files into expressive, musical, and complex Vital synth presets.
-Designed for producers, sound designers, and generative artists who want unique patches based on real MIDI performance data.
+Designed for producers, sound designers, and generative artists who want unique patches driven by real performance data.

 ---